logonoff/OneDrive-GNOME-Shell-47/README.md

 Install the client.
 Detailed instructions here: https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md.
 If you have ubuntu installed take a look to <a href="https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md#important-information-for-all-ubuntu-and-ubuntu-based-distribution-users">this advise</a>.

-Go to gnome shell extension page, searh for "OneDrive resurect" and install it.
+Go to gnome shell extension page, searh for "OneDrive Client" and install it.
 You have to make login and activate the service via extension.
 That's all!